oracle/graal/docs/tools/vscode/graalvm/native-image-debugging.md

   ```
    The value of the `nativeImagePath` property has to match the executable name and the location specified in the _pom.xml_, so change the last line of the configuration to `"nativeImagePath": "${workspaceFolder}/target/javagdb"`.

-4. Add some argument to specify the number that you want to calculate the factorial, for example, `“args”: “100”`.
+4. Add an argument to specify the number that you want to calculate the factorial, for example, `“args”: “100”`.
 Your configuration should look like this:
   ```JSON
   {
    “type”: “nativeimage”,